 My Son Sanctuary map

-Start exploring from the temple K and continue to the complex N, F, E, G. The complex A and BCD are large and have more things to see.
+Start exploring from temple K and continue to the complex N, F, E, and G. The complex A and BCD are large and have more things to see.

 Things to see in My Son Sanctuary

 My Son Sanctuary Museum

 I would recommend visiting the My Son Museum before entering the temple complex.

 As My Son Museum provides general information about My Son relics and culture, you will be able to spot important relics and understand more about the history and temple structure.

 The halt hut

 There’s a resting house on the way from the gate to the My Son relic area.

 The temple complex

 The sanctuary includes different towers.
-Each of them has a main building called Kalan and many smaller sub-towers surrounding it.
+Each has a main building called Kalan and many smaller sub-towers surrounding it.

-The towers in My Son Sanctuary have different appearances, and each one has a sacred meaning about culture and a particular religion.
+The towers in My Son Sanctuary have different appearances; each has a sacred meaning about culture and a particular religion.